UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Marlene_Hazle.md

 as a matter of fact.
-So that was a period of having the opportunity to be our own users, and to go through the iterations based on our own experience with the use of the system, because we actually went out to help the other people within the Mitre/ESD \[Electronic Systems Division\] community use this software that we had prepared to help them.
+So that was a period of having the opportunity to be our own users, and to go through the iterations based on our own experience with the use of the system, because we actually went out to help the other people within the MitreESD \Electronic Systems Division\ community use this software that we had prepared to help them.
 Because it was actually a fairly complicated system, which just took some getting used to, in how to use it, and it involved lots of people .